3snowp7im/SotN-Randomizer/.github/ISSUE_TEMPLATE/relic-softlock.md

 # Seed URL
 After randomizing, click the "Copy seed" button then paste here.

+# Randomizer version:
+Found in upper-right hand corner of web page.

 # Spoilers:
 Recreate the seed with "Show spoilers" AND "Show relic locations" options checked, then paste the "Relic locations" list here.